-However, we believe that there are a number of reasons to reconsider van Urk's explanation of the contrast between (104a) and (104b).
-First, on a purely theory-internal level, (103) relies on the Agree-model of control, which, as discussed in Landau (2015) has a number of independent problems and should be rejected.
-Outside of this model, however, (103) loses much of its appeal and explanatory force.
-Second, the existence of a φ-defective it-type expletive in English needs some motivation, given that most investigations of the expletive system in English assume that pronominal it-type expletives are fully specified for φ-features (e.g. Richards and Biberauer 2005, Ruys 2010).
-If the alleged expletive is not φ-defective, however, (103) rules out implicit control in (104a) and (104b) alike.
-Third, there exist potential counterexamples to the RVG such as the German passive example in (105b) and its English translation:
+We will now provide a number of arguments showing that it is not our analysis of (102b) that is problematic, but that van Urk's formulation of the RVG in (101) is in need of revision.
+First, on a purely theory-internal level, (101) relies on the Agree-model of control which, as discussed in Landau (2015) has a number of problems and should be rejected.
+Outside of this model, however, (101) loses much of its appeal and explanatory force.
+Second, the existence of a φ -defective it-type expletive in English needs some motivation, given that most investigations of the expletive system in English assume that pronominal it-type expletives are fully specified for φ -features (e.g. Richards and Biberauer 2005, Ruys 2010).
+If this is true, however, (101) rules out implicit control in (102a) and (102b) alike.

+Third, there are empirical counterexamples to the RVG such as the German passive example in (103b) and its English translation taken from (Schäfer, ms):

-- (105) a.
-Hans_i verwendete viel Zeit/Energie darauf [PRO_i das Problem zu lösen].
+- (103) a.
+Hans_i verwendete viel Zeit/Energie darauf, [PRO_i das Problem zu lösen].
 John spent much time/energy it.on the problem to solve 'John spent much time/energy on solving the problem.' - b.
-Viel Zeit/Energie wurde (von Hans_i) darauf verwandt [PRO_i das Problem zu lösen]. much time/energy was by John it.on spent he problem to solve 'Much time/energy was spent on solving the problem.'
+Viel Zeit/Energie wurde (von Hans_i) darauf verwandt, [PRO_i das Problem zu lösen]. much time/energy was by John it.on spent the problem to solve 'Much time/energy was spent on solving the problem.'

-(105b) and its English translation involve implicit control in the context of a nominative subject DP agreeing with T, and constitute an RVG-violation, if they can be shown to involve complement control, not adjunct control.
-Note in this connection that the German infinitival clauses in (105a, b) can be replaced by finite clauses headed by the complementizer dass
+(103b) and its English translation involve implicit control in the context of a nominative subject DP agreeing with T, and should therefore constitute an RVG-violation, contrary to fact.
+(Note that (103a, b) involve OC, rather than NOC, according to the tests discussed in section 2 (ex.
+(12)-(14)); an arbitrary interpretation of PRO is impossible, no long-distance control across the overt or implicit agent is possible when (103a, b) are embedded in a further matrix clause, and PRO only allows a sloppy interpretation under ellipsis.)

-(that), which is generally used to introduce argument CPs.
-Furthermore, (105a, b) involve OC, rather than NOC, according to the tests discussed in section 2 (ex.
-(12)-(14)); an arbitrary interpretation of PRO is impossible, no long-distance control across the overt or implicit agent is possible when (105a, b) are embedded in a further matrix clause, and PRO only allows a sloppy interpretation under ellipsis.
-We thus believe it is necessary to reconsider the mechanisms behind the RVG.
-While we cannot propose an alternative technical solution here, one obvious difference between the ungrammatical (104a) and the grammatical (104b)/(105b) lies in the (in-)animacy of the subject DP.
-We thus hypothesize that implicit control is not blocked by an overt subject DP per se, but only by those subjects whose ontological properties would fulfill the selectional restrictions imposed by the embedded verb on the argument position of PRO.
-According to this idea, Bill in (104a) could be licitly construed as the agent of attend, and therefore block control by the implicit argument (and, as far as we know, derived subjects in examples attributed to VG are always human).
-In (105b), by contrast, the non-human subject DP cannot be construed as the agent of the embedded problem-solving event and therefore, does not count as a competing controller that potentially blocks implicit control.
-An account of the RVG that builds on this difference would then be compatible with our analysis of implicit predicative control structures as in (105b), where the pro-form is cataphorically related to the propositional CP.
-As a proposition cannot be construed as the agent of attend the workshop, it does not block control by the implicit agent, despite the fact that it values the φ -features on T.31
+How could the RVG be adjusted such that it accounts for the unacceptability of implicit control in (102b) and the acceptability of implicit control in (103b).
+One obvious difference between the two examples lies in the (in-)animacy of the subject DP.
+More concretely, Schäfer (ms.) argues that implicit control is not blocked by any overt subject DP, but only by those whose ontological properties would fulfill the selectional restrictions imposed by the embedded verb on the argument position of PRO.
+In (102a), Bill could be licitly construed as the agent of attend, and therefore blocks control by the implicit argument.
+In (103b), by contrast, the non-human subject cannot be construed as the agent of the embedded problem-solving event and therefore, does not count as a competing controller that potentially blocks implicit control.
+It is clear how this adjustment of the RVG is compatible with our analysis of implicit predicative control (e.g., (102b)): being a cataphoric pronoun base-generated in the internal argument position of the matrix predicate, it bears a propositional theta-role.
+As a proposition can obviously not be construed as the agent of attend the workshop, it does not block control by the implicit agent, despite the fact that it values the φ -features on T.31